 - Ability to strategically combine and pay off high-interest debt: Since the money from a personal line of credit can be used for a wide variety of personal or household needs, it's a good way to pay off higher-interest debt, like a student loan or car loan.

 - Potentially high interest rates: Because personal lines of credit are typically unsecured loans, they may come with higher interest rates than other similar products that do require collateral, and the interest rates tend to be variable.
-At First Republic, though, borrowers have access to a personal line of credit with a fixed interest rate that starts at 2.25 – 3.50% Annual Percentage Rate (APR), with discounts1, which is much lower than the average 5-36% APR.

 - Additional fees: It’s common for lenders to charge annual or monthly maintenance fees on a personal line of credit, as well as other potential fees.
 First Republic Bank, however, waives all origination, maintenance and prepayment fees for the life of the loan.